101 Facts About Oil Painting - How Much Do You Know About Oil Painting?

 97. The main advantages of oil paints are their flexibility and depth of colour.

-They can be applied in many different ways, from thin glazes diluted with turpentine to dense thick impasto.
+They can applied in many different ways, from thin glazes diluted with turpentine to dense thick impasto.
 Because it is slow to dry, artists can continue working the paint for much longer than other types of paint.
 This provides greater opportunity for blending and layering.

 98. Oils also allow the artist to create greater richness of colour as well as a wide range of tonal transitions and shades.

-Oil colours do not change noticeably after drying, and it is possible to produce both opaque and transparent effects, as well as matt and gloss finishes.
+Oil colours do not change noticeably after drying, and it is possible to produce both opaque and transparent effects, as well as matte and gloss finishes.
 In the hands of Old Masters like Rubens or Rembrandt oils permitted stunning effects of light and colour as well as much greater realism.